martinResearch/DEODR/readme.md

 ## Matlab
 Simply download the zip file, decompress it, run compile.m.

-For the hand fitting example you will also need to download the automatic differentiation toolbox from [here](https://github.com/martinResearch/MatlabAutoDiff) add add the decompressed folder in your matlab path
+For the hand fitting example you will also need to download my Matlab automatic differentiation toolbox from [here](https://github.com/martinResearch/MatlabAutoDiff) add add the decompressed folder in your matlab path

 # Examples